bharatyuva/PubMedPortable/documentation/wiki.rst

         - https://github.com/atizo/PyTagCloud

     - For the first plot given here, use the command "python create_word_cloud.py -i counts_search_terms_log.csv -o cloud_search_terms.png".
+Adjust the parameters in the script create_word_cloud.py in the line create_tag_image, change parameter in size method of the output file to get the better cloud image.

     .. image:: cloud_search_terms_700_w.png

     - For the next figure, run "python create_word_cloud.py -i counts_surrounding_words_log.csv -o cloud_surrounding_words.png".
+Here also adjust the parameters in the script create_word_cloud.py in the line create_tag_image, change parameter in size method of the output file to get the better cloud image.

         .. image:: cloud_surrounding_words_500_w.png